The Fundamentals Problem

 And, then, only then, should you spend the rest of the time on the truly new or advanced parts of these topics, such as asking AI questions, AI iteration, virtual meeting tricks, modern micro storytelling forms, unique distributed complications to belonging, and the lower attention spans of modern minds.

-This approach is in part inspired by how when I was at Walt Disney Imagineering, we would constantly have half-days to hone the fundamental skills of creativity, curiosity, communication, and collaboration, independent of our work assignments and new technology.
+This approach is in part inspired by how, when I was at Walt Disney Imagineering, we would consistently have half-days to hone the fundamental skills of creativity, curiosity, communication, and collaboration, independent of our work assignments and learning new technology.

 It is also similar to how athletes work on the fundamentals every day to keep them sharp and not forget them.